aurora-is-near/aurora-cloud-console/docs/triggers/watch-for-changes.md

 DECLARE
   affected_id BIGINT;
 BEGIN
+  -- Check if the table has an 'id' column
+  PERFORM column_name
+  FROM information_schema.columns
+  WHERE table_name = TG_TABLE_NAME AND column_name = 'id' LIMIT 1;

+  -- If no 'id' column exists, exit the function
+  IF NOT FOUND THEN
+    RETURN NULL;
+  END IF;

   -- Determine affected row ID based on operation
   IF TG_OP = 'DELETE' THEN
     affected_id := OLD.id;